 This backup type is helpful in most disaster or failure cases, including loss of user or system files, corrupting the system’s configuration, moving OS to the new hardware, hard drive crash etc. For example, you can restore your server in a few hours, even if most of the hardware is physically broken – simply get hardware with enough resources and restore the previous server images on it.

 There is, however, one major drawback of using system image backup in any case – its data file size.
-Since you need to have the entire system’s data, backup tool will spend a lot of time carefully copying all system drives and corresponding partitions.
+Since you need to have the entire system’s data, the backup tool will spend a lot of time carefully copying all system drives and corresponding partitions.
 If this backup started on a high-loaded system in business hours, the backup window would significantly expand and the system’s performance may deteriorate.

 You can configure system image backup similarly to previous procedures, yet with small differences: